Massive-Wiki/developer-massive-wiki/Meetings/MasWiki Python Module meeting, 2024-01-30.md

 1. I'm installing MasWiki because I want to turn Obsidian vaults into websites -> install MasWiki
     - "website" - does that mean local? cloud? both?
     - "install MasWiki" -- globally, or with a venv
-3. I want a quick and easy website (and a static site is okay) -> install Publishing Toolkit
+2. I want a quick and easy website (and a static site is okay) -> install Publishing Toolkit Further notes on this topic: [[web and wiki publishing - scenarios and workflows]]

 ## Package Name